-- reviews and approves the strategic, industrial and financial plans of the Company and the Group, regularly monitoring their implementation - defines the Issuer's corporate governance system and the Group's structure; - defines the nature and level of risk compatible with the Company's strategic objectives, including in its assessments all risks that may become significant in terms of sustainability in the medium to long term;
+- reviews and approves the strategic, industrial and financial plans of the Company and the Group, regularly monitoring their implementation; - defines the Issuer's corporate governance system and the Group's structure; - defines the nature and level of risk compatible with the Company's strategic objectives, including in its assessments all risks that may become significant in terms of sustainability in the medium to long term; - assesses the overall operational performance, taking into account, in particular, the information received from the delegated bodies, as well as periodically comparing the results achieved with targets; - assesses the adequacy of the organisational, administrative and accounting structure of the Issuer as well as that of strategically important subsidiaries, with particular reference to the Internal Control and Risk Management System (ICRMS); - establishes the frequency, in any case not exceeding every quarter, with which the delegated bodies must report to the Board on the activity carried out when exercising the powers conferred on them; - assesses the overall operational performance, taking into account, in particular, the information received from the delegated bodies, as well as periodically comparing the results achieved with targets; - decides on the operations of the Issuer and its subsidiaries, where such operations are strategic or of significant importance to the Issuer's results, assets and liabilities and cash flows; - carries out, at least once a year, an evaluation of the functioning of the Board and its committees and of their size and composition, taking into account, inter alia, elements such as the professional characteristics and experience (managerial or otherwise) of the members, as well as their gender and seniority with an eye on diversity criteria;

-- assesses the overall operational performance, taking into account, in particular, the information received from the delegated bodies, as well as periodically comparing the results achieved with targets; - assesses the adequacy of the organisational, administrative and accounting structure of the Issuer as well as that of strategically important subsidiaries, with particular reference to the Internal Control and Risk Management System (ICRMS); - establishes the frequency, in any case not exceeding every quarter, with which the delegated bodies must report to the Board on the activity carried out when exercising the powers conferred on them; - decides on the operations of the Issuer and its subsidiaries, where such operations are strategic or of significant importance to the Issuer's results, assets and liabilities and cash flows. - carries out, at least once a year, an evaluation of the functioning of the Board and its committees and of their size and composition, taking into account, inter alia, elements such as the professional characteristics and experience (managerial or otherwise) of the members, as well as their gender and seniority with an eye on diversity criteria; - adopts, in order to ensure proper management of corporate information and as recommended by the Chief Executive Officer or the Chairman of the Board of Directors, a procedure for the internal management and external disclosure of documents and information concerning the Issuer, with particular reference to inside information.
+adopts, in order to ensure proper management of corporate information and as recommended by the Chief Executive Officer or the Chairman of the Board of Directors, a procedure for the internal management and external disclosure of documents and information concerning the Issuer, with particular reference to inside information.

-In compliance with the provisions of article 2381 of the Civil Code and with implementation criterion 1.C.1., letter c) of the Corporate Governance Code, during the current year, the Board assessed, on 19 March 2020, the adequacy of the Issuer's organisational, administrative and general accounting structure, with particular reference to the ICRMS.
+In compliance with the provisions of article 2381 of the Italian Civil Code and with implementation criterion 1.C.1., letter c) of the Corporate Governance Code, during the current year, the Board assessed, on 19 March 2021, the adequacy of the Issuer's organisational, administrative and general accounting structure, with particular reference to the ICRMS.